Localization with Less Larmes: Simply MSA: Introduction.

 We give a short summary of the fixed-energy Multi-Scale Analysis (MSA) of the Anderson tight binding model in dimension $d\ge 1$ and show that this technique admits a straightforward extension to multi-particle systems.
 We hope that this short note may serve as an elementary introduction to the MSA.

 \definecolor{db}{rgb}{0.0,0.0,0.50} \definecolor{db1}{rgb}{0.0,0.0,0.90}

-\section{Introduction}
+\section{Introduction.}

-In this paper, we study spectral properties of random lattice Schr\"{o}dinger operators at a fixed, but arbitrary, energy $E\in\R$, in the framework of the MSA.
+In this paper\footnote{The present text is an improved version of an earlier manuscript (version 1) written in 2008.
+Specifically, we give here a sharper decay bound for $(\ell,q)$-subharmonic functions; cf. Lemma \ref{lem:SubH.1}.}, we study spectral properties of random lattice Schr\"{o}dinger operators at a fixed, but arbitrary, energy $E\in\DR$, in the framework of the MSA.
 The idea of the fixed-energy scale induction goes back to \cite{FS83}, \cite{Dr87} \footnote{I thank A. Klein and T. Spencer for pointing out the PhD thesis by H. von Dreifus \cite{Dr87} (scientific advisor T. Spencer) where the fixed-energy approach had been used.} and \cite{S88}.
-While the fixed-energy analysis alone does not allow to prove spectral localization, it provides a valuable information.
+While fixed-energy analysis alone does not allow to prove spectral localization, it provides a valuable information.
 Besides, from the physical point of view, a sufficiently rapid decay, with probability one, of Green functions in finite volumes, combined with the celebrated Kubo formula for the zero-frequency conductivity $\sigma(E)$, shows that $\sigma(E)=0$ for the disordered systems in question.

-The main motivation for studying in this paper only the fixed-energy properties of random Hamiltonians came from an observation that such analysis can be made very elementary, even for multi-particle systems considered as difficult since quite a long time (cf. recent works \cite{CS08}, \cite{CS09A}, \cite{AW08}, \cite{CS09B}, \cite{BCSS08}, \cite{BCS08}).
+The main motivation for studying in this paper only the fixed-energy properties of random Hamiltonians came from an observation that such analysis can be made very elementary, even for multi-particle systems considered as difficult since quite a long time (cf. recent works \cite{CS08}, \cite{CS09a}, \cite{AW09}, \cite{CS09b}).

-An earlier version of this manuscript represented an extended variant of the talk given by the author of these lines in the framework of the program MPA run by the Isaac Newton Institute in 2008.
-Questions and remarks made by participants to the program made it clear that the brevity of the first version was sometimes excessive, and that additional illustrations and explanations would be useful.
-Such modifications are partially implemented in the present version, and it will probably evolve further in order to make this (very) short introduction to the MSA fairly clear not only for mathematicians, but also for researchers with different backgrounds, interested more by results and basic ideas than by formal constructions.
-Producing clear illustrations is a time-consuming process, but live discussions evidence that they can be more useful than equations.